-Should stockholders wish to communicate with the Board or any specified individual directors, such correspondence should be sent to the attention of the Chief Legal Officer and Corporate Secretary, at 5858 Horton Street #455, Emeryville, California 94608.
-The Chief Legal Officer and Corporate Secretary will forward the communication to the Board members.
+Should stockholders wish to communicate with the Board or any specified individual directors, such correspondence should be sent to the attention of the Chief Legal and Human Resources Officer and Corporate Secretary, at 5858 Horton Street #455, Emeryville, California 94608.
+The Chief Legal and Human Resources Officer and Corporate Secretary will review such correspondence and forward the communication to the Board members, as appropriate.